What is critical appraisal, why is it important and some useful resources.

 Aims of the session are to raise the confidence of participants and the course is therefore evaluated against that aim.
 Feedback collected since 2016 from over 200 attendees show that on average this course increases confidence by just over 95%.
 The course has also been described as ‘the most fun that critical appraisal can be’.

-Clearly written jargon free book aimed at the FCEM but very useful of learning and improving critical appraisal skills.
+Clearly written jargon free book aimed at those seeking Fellowship of the College of Emergency Medicine but very useful of learning and improving critical appraisal skills.
 [Last checked: 01/09/21]

 A comprehensive guide to understanding strengths and weaknesses of research design and interpreting results.
 [Last checked: 01/09/21]